rubocop/rails-style-guide/README.md

 * [active_admin](https://github.com/gregbell/active_admin) - With ActiveAdmin the creation of admin interface for your Rails app is child's play.
 You get a nice dashboard, CRUD UI and lots more.
 Very flexible and customizable.
+* [friendly_id](https://github.com/norman/friendly_id) - Allows creation of human-readable URLs by using some descriptive attribute of the model instead of its id.

 This list is not exhaustive and other gems might be added to it along the road.
 All of the gems on the list are field tested, have active